joshuabailes/agreements-public/r-n-r-agreements.md

 Responsibility | Party | Description
 -------------- | ----- | -----------
 **Business Development** | Both | Process of discovery and negotiation between the parties regarding a potential engagements.
+Includes regular review of inquires18F@gsa.gov and other business leads.
 **Cost Estimation** | 18F | Determination of projected cost of services and/or goods to be rendered under a potential engagement.
 **Completing the SOW** | Both | Negotiating, drafting, reviewing, editing, and any other activities related to reaching agreement on a comprehensive statement of work that will governm performance of both parties during the engagement.
 **Completing 7600A and 7600B Forms** | Both | Populating all necessary fields on the FMS 7600A and 7600B inter-agency agreement forms and validating entries.
 **Legal Sufficiency** | Both | Request and receipt of legal sufficiency determination from each party's legal counsel.
+**Green Lighting** | Both | Point at which a party's leadership or other entity have given the go-ahead for a given engagement, associated SOW, and cost.
+**Preparation for Signature** | 18F | Assembly of all final components of an agreement into a single file or email and transmitting for signature.

 ### 4.0 Assignment of Roles and Responsibilities within 18F